Searching with Read the Docs¶

 You can find information on the search architecture and how we index documents in our Search docs.

 Enable “search as you type” in your documentation¶

-readthedocs-sphinx-search is a Sphinx extension which integrates your documentation more closely with Read the Docs’ search implementation.
-It adds a clean and minimal full page search UI which supports search as you type feature.
+readthedocs-sphinx-search is a Sphinx extension that integrates your documentation more closely with the search implementation of Read the Docs.
+It adds a clean and minimal full-page search UI that supports a search as you type feature.

-To get a glimpse of it, you can press / (forward slash) and start typing or just visit these URLs:
+To try this feature, you can press / (forward slash) and start typing or just visit these URLs:

 Search query syntax¶

 If a query is wrapped in

 then only those results where the phrase is exactly matched will be returned.

 ~N (tilde N) after a phrase signifies slop amount.